Diane Disney Miller

-Diane Marie Disney-Miller (December 18, 1933 – November 19, 2013) was the elder daughter of Walt Disney and his wife Lillian Bounds Disney.
+Diane Marie Disney-Miller (December 18, 1933 – November 19, 2013) was the eldest daughter and only biological child of Walt Disney and his wife Lillian Bounds Disney.
 Diane co-founded the Walt Disney Family Museum alongside her family.
 She was president of the Board of Directors of the Walt Disney Family Foundation.
-The museum, which opened in 2009, was established to promote and inspire creativity and innovation and celebrate and study the life of Walt Disney.

-Early life and marriage
+Early life, education, and personal life

 Diane Marie Disney was born in Los Angeles on December 18, 1933.
 She attended Los Feliz Grammar School before moving to Immaculate Heart High School (Los Angeles) for junior high school and high school.
 Disney went on to study English at the University of Southern California.

 When she was 20 years old, Disney was introduced to 21-year-old University of Southern California student Ron Miller, a member of the USC Trojans football team, on a blind date after a University of California–USC game.
 They married in a small Episcopal church ceremony in Santa Barbara on May 9, 1954.
-Together, the couple had seven children: Christopher (b.
+Together, the couple had had seven children: Christopher (b.
 1954), Joanna (b.
 1956), Tamara (b.
-1957), Jennifer (later Miller-Goff; b.
+1958), Jennifer (later Miller-Goff; b.
 1960), Walter (b.
-1961), Ronald (b.
-1963), and Patrick (b.
-1967).
+1962), Ronald (b.
+1964), and Patrick (b.
+1966).
 Her husband then served in the Army and played professional football before Walt Disney convinced him to work for the Walt Disney Studios, and ascended from film directing and production to president and CEO of what is now The Walt Disney Company.